toddZilla0130/Deep-Thoughts-Cow/README.md

 Follow the directions above for the appropriate distro you have installed.

 ##### Other Linux distros
+(May want to include instructions for Alpine?
+It's mostly a headless server implementation though...)
 Man, you're on your own here.
 Please let me know the details and I'll update.

 #### Confirm successful install